-Dr. Aysegul Timur (Hodges University) and Dr. John Meyer (Florida SouthWestern State College ) presented the Workforce Now regional initiative as partners of the FutureMakers Coalition at the 2016 Florida College Access and Success Summit in Orlando on May 11-12, 2016.
+Dr. Aysegul Timur (Hodges University) and Dr. John Meyer (formerly Florida SouthWestern State College ) presented the Workforce Now regional initiative as partners of the FutureMakers Coalition at the 2016 Florida College Access and Success Summit in Orlando on May 11-12, 2016.
 The presentation was moderated by Sarah Owen, president and chief executive officer, Southwest Florida Community Foundation.

 How can businesses, local governments and higher education institutions partner to offer postsecondary programs to fill regional workforce needs?
 In Southwest Florida, Workforce Now, a regional research initiative of local higher education institutions (Hodges University, Florida Gulf Coast University, Florida SouthWestern State College) that recently joined forces with FutureMakers Coalition, provides in-kind support and information on workforce gaps, skills and characteristics to educators and the public.
 The presentation focuses on how Workforce Now is impacting workforce development in Southwest Florida and strategies for how to build cross-sector workforce partnerships in a community.
 View the PowerPoint presentation (PDF) Dr. Timur and Dr. Meyer used for the event.